lacerdamj/lacerdamj.github.io/_pages/about.md

 Recent News
 ======

+- **March 2025** - 10/03: I delivered the seminar "Cyber-Physical Systems Security: A Control-Theoretic Perspective" at the Control and Power (CAP) Research Group, Imperial College London.
+Thank you Prof. Giordano Scarciotti for the invitation.

+- **January 2025** - Our paper [Preservation of Lyapunov stability through effective discretization in Runge–Kutta method](https://www.sciencedirect.com/science/article/pii/S0960077925000979) has been accepted for publication in Chaos, Solitons & Fractals Journal.

 - **December 2024** - I have obtained a new certification: Fellowship of the Higher Education Academy (FHEA) from [Advance HE](https://www.advance-he.ac.uk/)!

 - **November 2024** - I was invited and accepted to be part of the EPSRC Peer Review College.